harrow-philosophy/harrow-philosophy.github.io/library/philosophy/Law/Frederic Bastiat/The Law.md

 Socialism is a result of the trend in classical thought that man is inert and tends towards degeneration, and must be shaped by legislators.
 - Hobbes' "nasty, brutish, and short"
-- Rousseau that 'writers' must legislate every aspect of man's life, as if man couldn't know how to plant a seed if not legislated on it.
+- Rousseau argued that 'writers' must legislate every aspect of man's life, as if man couldn't know how to plant a seed if not legislated on it.
 How then do the writers know?
 Are they not man?
 They fancy themselves as gods.

 ## Plunder
 -Plunder: When a portion of wealth is transferred from the person who owns it--without his consent and without compensation, and whether by force or by fraud--to anyone who does not own it.